msolorio/aws_solutions_architect_exam_notes/notes/12-databases-and-analytics/intro.md

   - **durability** - continuous backups to S3
   - Exabyte scale query capabilities

+## Redshift Spectrum
+- Can run SQL queries on data directly in S3
+- do not need to upload data to Redshift

 ---

 ## Elastic Map Reduce (EMR)

+A managed implementation of Apache Hadoop an Apache Spark

 #### Hadoop
-- used for perform processing on large data set
+- used for perform processing on large data sets

 #### EMR
 - managed implemation of Apache Hadoop or Apache Spark